Darkmyter/AI-resources/Deep Learining/Computer vision/Readme.md

 ## FAQ

 * How to use the filter size?
+* How to compute sizes in CNN ?
+* How to know padding and stride size ?
+* How to perform flatten ?
 * what’s group normalization ([In-layer normalization techniques for training very deep neural networks | AI Summer](https://theaisummer.com/normalization/#group-normalization-2018)) ? what’s weight standardization ([In-layer normalization techniques for training very deep neural networks | AI Summer](https://theaisummer.com/normalization/#weight-standardization-2019))?
 Difference from BN ?
 * How to calculate Conv output size and how to find the right pad and stride ?
 * stide or maxpool ?